PolygonJaipur/BUIDL-IRL/frontend/README.md

 ### 6. Fetching staked NFTs
 In this we will try to display the staked NFTs in our Dapp

-- We will be using BuidlNft and Staking contract for this
+- We will be using BuidlNft and Staking contract for this in `components/Modal/StakedNFT.jsx`

 ```
  const stakingContract = useContract({